 Fathers Rights in Wisconsin

-Once paternity has been established, father's rights in Wisconsin are the same parental rights as mother's.
-According to Wisconsin Law, the court can then order custody and placement that’s in the best interest of your child.
-A close relationship with both parents is beneficial for the child.
+In Wisconsin once paternity has been established, the father's rights are the same as the mother's parental rights.
+Under Wisconsin law, the court orders custody and placement based on the best interest of the child.
+And a close relationship with both parents is often beneficial for the child.

 What Are a Father’s Rights in Wisconsin?

 Father’s rights refer to issues within family law that affect the relationship between the father and child or children.
 This is mainly centered around the issues of child custody, child placement, and child support.
 The rights of a father depend largely on whether or not paternity has been established.

 After a divorce, both parents have equal rights to the child unless a court order says otherwise.
 A court order is an official rule set in place by a judge that outlines the legal relationship between the parties.
 Within the court order, both child custody and child placement expectations are outlined in detail for each parent to follow.

 If the parents are not married, Wisconsin law does not give the father rights by default.
 This means that until the father establishes paternity, the mother has sole custody.
 Paternity can be established in a couple of different ways.